g3y/ImageUploader/README.md

    npm start
    ```
 6. ShareX Setup
-   1. Edit `ImageUploader.sxcu` to include the key you set in `.env` and your domain.
+   1. Edit `ImageHoster.sxcu` to include the key you set in `.env` and your domain.
    2. Open the file with ShareX and select "Yes" to use it as your image uploader.

 <!-- LICENSE -->